gustavomorinaga/next-plate/README.md

 ## 📜 License

-Although you don't have to, if you reuse this template for your projects I would appreciate it if you would credit me and provide a link to my GitHub profile in the footer of your project.
+Although you don't have to, if you reuse this template for your projects I would appreciate it if you would <u>credit me and provide a link to my GitHub profile in the footer of your project</u>.
 Thanks!

 This project is licensed under the **MIT License** - see the [LICENSE](https://opensource.org/licenses/MIT) page for details.